squid-cache/squid-cache.github.io/SquidFaq/SquidMemory.rst

 memory.

 A small amount of metadata for each cached object is kept in memory.
-This is the ''Store''''''Entry'' data structure.
+This is the ''!StoreEntry'' data structure.
 For ''Squid-2'' this is 56-bytes on "small" pointer architectures (Intel, Sparc, MIPS, etc) and 88-bytes on "large" pointer architectures (Alpha).
-In addition, there is a 16-byte cache key (MD5 checksum) associated with each ''Store''''''Entry''.
+In addition, there is a 16-byte cache key (MD5 checksum) associated with each ''!StoreEntry''.
 This means there are 72 or 104 bytes of metadata in memory for every object in your cache.
 A cache with 1,000,000 objects therefore requires 72MB of memory for ''metadata only''.
 In practice it requires much more than that.